1941 Atlantic hurricane season: Hurricane Five

-The Florida Hurricane of 1941

 Tropical Storm Five was first observed to the north of the Virgin Islands on October 3.
-The storm tracked generally westward on October 4, strengthening to its peak intensity of 120 mph (195 km/h) at 12 UTC the next day.
+The storm tracked generally westward on October 4, strengthening to its peak intensity of 120 mph (195 km/h) at 12:00 UTC the next day.
 Now a Category 3 hurricane on the modern-day Saffir-Simpson Hurricane Scale, the storm struck Cat Island, causing major damage.
 However, the rapidly moving storm soon weakened as its track bent more to the northwest.
-At 00 UTC on October 6, the eye of the storm passed south of Nassau.
+At 00:00 UTC on October 6, the eye of the storm passed south of Nassau.
 Ten hours later, the small hurricane struck the north end of Elliott Key, Florida, and then made a second landfall within the hour on the mainland at Goulds, near Homestead.
 Winds at landfall reached 100 mph (155 km/h), and the calm eye was reported over Goulds.
 After moving across southern Florida, the storm had weakened to a strong tropical storm, but then restrengthened as it curved northwestward over the Gulf of Mexico.
-At about 09 UTC on October 7, the storm made another landfall along the Florida Panhandle near Carrabelle with winds of 90 mi/h.
+At about 09:00 UTC on October 7, the storm made another landfall along the Florida Panhandle near Carrabelle with winds of 90 mi/h.
 Turning toward the north and northeast, it crossed Georgia and South Carolina, and entered the Atlantic Ocean on October 8.
 The storm fully dissipated several days later.

 Preparations for the storm were extensive; residents boarded up homes and businesses, while evacuations were recommended in some coastal areas.
 In the Bahamas, where winds reached 104 mph, the storm killed three people.
 The city of Nassau was struck particularly hard, though damage elsewhere in the islands was also severe, with many homes reported destroyed.
 In Florida, damage was relatively severe, and included the deaths of several people.
 High winds brought down trees and power lines, and wind-driven salt water damaged vegetation well inland across Dade County, though the storm was characterized by unusually light rainfall.
 Storm surge in the Everglades region flooded local streets, particularly at Everglades City.
 As the storm progressed northward, the city of Tallahassee suffered widespread power outages and damage to numerous vehicles.
 Throughout the state, the hurricane inflicted $675,000 (1941 USD) in damages.
 The cyclone later killed one person in Georgia.